coopnorge/interview-backend/docs/INDEX.md

 ## Acceptance Criteria

 - All three parts must be done.
-- API must be sustainable to handle requests without dropping them.
+- API must be capable of handling all requests sent by this client without dropping them.

 ## Assignment Appendix